edgeware-network/mainnet-faucet/backend/README.md

 TOKENS_TO_PAY_PER_REQUEST = 10
 REQUEST_LIMIT= 3
 LIMIT_UNIT = DAY # MIN | HOUR | DAY - Defaults to DAY
-FAUCET_ACCOUNT_MNEMONIC = '' # Mnemonic for account with Test EDG - will be used as dispenser
+FAUCET_ACCOUNT_MNEMONIC = '' # Mnemonic for account with EDG - will be used as dispenser
 URL_TEST_NET= 'ws://127.0.0.1:9944' # For edgeware local node see: https://github.com/edgeware-network/edgeware-node
 TOKEN_DECIMALS = 18
 NETWORK_PREFIX = 7